Ernestine Fu: Career

+Fu has taught courses on the effects and applications of emerging technology as an adjunct professor and is co-director of the Frontier Technology Lab.

 Recognition

 Forbes named her to its inaugural 30 Under 30 list; Vanity Fair named her to its Next Establishment list; and Business Insider named her to its Silicon Valley 100 list.
 Prior to including her on its 30 Under 30 list, Forbes featured her on the cover of its print magazine in the United States.
 She received the Kauffman Fellowship for venture capitalists and Eisenhower Fellowship for mid-career professionals.